microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgServicePrincipal.md

       - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
       - `[MaxLifetime <TimeSpan?>]`:
       - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be backdated.
-To apply to all applications, this date would be null.
+For existing applications, the enforcement date would be back dated.
+To apply to all applications, enforcement datetime would be null.
       - `[RestrictionType <String>]`: appCredentialRestrictionType

 APPROLEASSIGNEDTO <IMicrosoftGraphAppRoleAssignment1[]>: App role assignments for this app or service, granted to users, groups, and other service principals.Supports $expand.